Tarikh Yamini

-The Tarikh i Yamini, or Kitab i Yamini, written in an Arabic embellished flowery rhetorical rhymed prose, is a history of the reigns of Sebuktigin and Mahmud.
+The Tarikh i Yamini, or Kitab i Yamini is an Arabic-language chronicle of the reigns of Sebuktigin and Mahmud of Ghazni, written by Muhammad ibn Abd al-Jabbar al-Utbi.

-Written by the historian Muhammad ibn Abd al-Jabbar al-Utbi (or al-Utbi).
-His work comprises the whole of the reign of Sebuktigin, and part of that of Mahmud, down to the year 410 Hijra (1020 AD).
+Written as a panegyric in rhymed prose, it narrates the whole of the reign of Sebuktigin, and part of that of Mahmud, up to year 410 Hijra (1020 AD).
 The Tarikh Yamini also contains information chronicling Sultan Mahmud's expeditions as well as the end of the Samanid Empire.
 Al-Utbi, being Mahmud's secretary, did not accompany the sultan, therefore his topography is deficient and his writing style consists of an explicit orthodox nature.
 He also states that he intentionally suppressed many events, unnatural or strange that he found skeptical that did not fit the objectives he had set down in the preface.

 Content

-The Tarikh Yamini starts in 965 CE, but the Samanids are not mentioned until Nuh ibn Mansur's reign in 976, while it goes into detail about the Buyids prior to 983.
-During the Qarakhanid invasion of the Samanid kingdom in 991, the Tarikh Yamini states that the Samanid governor Fa'iq, son of Simjurid Abu'l-Hasan Simjuri, invited Hasan b.
-Sulayman{Bughra Khan} to invade Bukhara.
+The Tarikh Yamini starts in 965 CE, but the Samanids are not mentioned until the reign of Nuh II in 976, while it goes into detail about the Buyids prior to 983.
+During the Qarakhanid invasion of the Samanid kingdom in 991, the Tarikh Yamini states that the Samanid governor Fa'iq, son of Simjurid ruler Abu'l-Hasan Simjuri, invited Hasan bin Sulayman{Bughra Khan} to invade Bukhara.

 Al-Utbi gives contradictory information owing to the names and number of Farighunid rulers.
-Specifically never naming, Abu'l Haret Muhammad, the second Farighunid ruler.
+Specifically never naming Abu'l Haret Muhammad, the second Farighunid ruler.

 Al-Utbi states when Sebuktigin defeated Jayapala in 988, the Afghans and Khaljis of the territory he conquered between Lamghan and Peshawar surrendered and agreed to serve him.
-Iqtidar Husain Siddiqui citing the 13th century Persian translation, claims that Al-Utbi mentions the "Afghans" were pagans given to rapine and rapacity, they were defeated and converted to Islam.
+Iqtidar Husain Siddiqui, citing the 13th century Persian translation, claims that Al-Utbi mentions the "Afghans" were pagans given to rapine and rapacity, they were defeated and converted to Islam.

-Though, plagued by incorrect dates and incorrect topography, the Tarikh Yamini does contain valuable information concerning Sultan Mahmud's invasions of India.
+Despite errors in dates and topography, the Tarikh Yamini nonetheless contains valuable information concerning Sultan Mahmud's invasions of India.

-Marcel Courthiade, professor of linguistics, theorizes that the Tarik Yamini documents the Romani people's flight from Mahmud of Ghazni's attack on Kannauj in 1026.
+Marcel Courthiade theorises that the Romani people fled India because of the Ghaznavid invasions, arguing that the Romani are mentioned in the Tarikh Yamini's discussion of the 1018 capture of Kannauj.
+However, this is a controversial theory among academics.
+Linguistic evidence shows that Romani speakers were in contact with Armenian by the 9th century and Byzantine Greek by the 10th, which suggests their migration from India must have occurred during the second half of the first millennium, prior to the Ghaznavid invasions.